MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-release-schedule.md

 ## Release schedule

-The following table lists the planned and actual release dates for the Beta, Stable, and Extended Stable channels.
+The following table lists the planned and actual release dates for major releases in the Beta, Stable, and Extended Stable channels.

 > [!NOTE]
 > Release dates are approximate and might vary based on build status.